jaswin-codes/cs50/README.md

 By: Jaswin Chinthala

 ## Note
-For many problem sets, starter code was provided by CS50.
+For many problem sets, starter/distribution code was provided by CS50.
 My work focused on implementing required functions, logic, and algorithms as specified.